-Rating Adjustment to rating No. of studies/starting rating 2/ RCT(1;2) 4 Limitation in study design ^a Not serious ^{b,c} 0 Factors Inconsistency Not serious 0 decreasing confidence Indirectness Not serious 0 conlidence Imprecision Not serious 0 nent Publication bias Not serious 0 usse Factors increasing confidence Large effect Not applicable 0 Asse Dose-response Not applicable 0 Quality Assessment Antagonistic bias and confounding Not applicable 0 Ŭ Final numerical rating of quality of of evidence 4 Iry of Is Statement on quality of evidence Evidence supports a high level of confidence that the true effect lies close to the estimate of the effect on the health outcome (level 4).
-Summary of Findings Conclusion We are very confident that 2 doses of Sinovac- CoronaVac vaccine are efficacious in preventing PCR-confirmed COVID-19 in adults (18-59 years).
+Rating Adjustment to rating No. of studies/starting rating 2/ RCT(1, 2) 4 Limitation in study design ^a Not serious ^{b, c} 0 Factors Inconsistency Not serious 0 decreasing confidence Indirectness Not serious 0 Imprecision Not serious 0 nent Publication bias Not serious 0 usse Factors increasing confidence Large effect Not applicable 0 Asse Dose-response Not applicable 0 Quality Assessment Antagonistic bias and confounding Not applicable 0 Ŭ Final numerical rating of quality of evidence 4 ndings Statement on quality of evidence Evidence supports a high level of confidence that the true effect lies close to the estimate of the effect on the health outcome (level 4).
+Summary of Findings Conclusion We are very confident that 2 doses of Sinovac- CoronaVac vaccine are efficacious in preventing PCR-confirmed COVID-19 in adults (18-59 years) up to approx. 2 months following immunization in the context of wild-type and pre-Omicron variants of concern.